-For every writing problem you may be having, there is an answer.
+For every writing problem you have, there is an answer.

 Not necessarily an easy answer that involves lamps and Genies but an answer nevertheless.

 Here are 4 common roadblocks that stop you from writing – and 4 ways to steamroll them flat.

 1) I don’t have time to write